poole/lanyon/_posts/2015-07-15-using-real-life-antagonists.md

 ---
 layout: post
-title: Using Real Life: Antagonists
+title: Using Real Life -- Antagonists
 ---

 > "There are some people that are like Slinkies.
 They serve no useful purpose in life, but it gives you a warm feeling when you push them down the stairs." -- Unknown